snowdriftcoop/snowdrift/GUIDE.md

     git checkout FETCH_HEAD

-To merge the update, make sure you are on the branch where you want the updates, then
+To merge the update, make sure you checkout the branch where you want the updates, then

     git merge FETCH_HEAD